k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 ---
-title: "K8ssandra quick start"
+title: "K8ssandra Quick Start"
-linkTitle: "Quick start"
+linkTitle: "Quick Start"
 no_list: true
-weight: 1
-description: |
-  Kick the tires and take K8ssandra for a spin!
+description: "Install a Apache Cassandra® database in Kubernetes using K8ssandra, kick the tires and take it for a spin!"
 ---

 **Completion time**: **10 minutes**.